fabioquarantini/scrollmenu/README.md

 ## Event Hooks
 These event hooks fire at the same time as their corresponding callbacks (ie. onScrollMenuUp & onScrollMenuDown)

-`onScrollMenuUp` : This event is triggered on Mailchip success
+`onScrollMenuUp` : This event is triggered on scroll down

-`onScrollMenuDown` : This event is triggered on Mailchip errors
+`onScrollMenuDown` : This event is triggered on scroll up

 ##### Example:
 ```javascript